 We conduct a quantitative exercise to estimate the current restrictiveness of regulations in the EDD sample of countries and answer the following questions.
-What are the welfare effects of setting optimal standards?
+What are the welfare effects of setting optimal standards for imposing countries?
 How significant is the international spillover identified in the theory?
+What is the contribution of the ToT and the entry channels?
 How advantageous is cooperation?
-What is the contribution of the ToT and the entry channels?
 To achieve this, we use data on the distribution of firm-level export sales at the country-pair level, which allows us to estimate the level of restrictiveness imposed by destinations on individual trade partners.
 Then, we compute the global welfare response to counterfactual changes in regulations.

 In most of our quantitative findings, we exclude the domestic consumption externality addressed by the regulation.
 Indeed, quantifying the extent of this externality is challenging without making arbitrary assumptions that could result in either large or low welfare benefits.
 Consequently, the primary welfare benefit for the imposing country in our quantitative analysis is the enhancement of allocative efficiency.
 Unilaterally set regulations tend to benefit less open countries, such as Colombia, while offering negligible welfare gains to more open countries like Costa Rica.
-To evaluate the international spillover effect in a country, we calculate the welfare change when all other countries impose their optimal regulations.
-The spillover effects exhibit substantial heterogeneity across countries.
-For example, in this counterfactual, Costa Rica receives the largest gains from other countries imposing standards.
-This is reversed in Colombia, where the gains from others' regulations are one-tenth the size of their own.
-To gauge the magnitude of welfare gains resulting from regulations, we compare two alternative policies: all countries independently setting their op-
+To evaluate the international spillover effect to each country, we calculate the welfare change when all other countries impose their optimal regulations but the focal country does nothing.
+These spillovers are just over 25% of the size of the gains from a country imposing its own optimal standards.
+The spillover effects also exhibit substantial heterogeneity across countries.
+For example, in this counterfactual, Costa Rica receives the largest gains from other countries imposing standards and